Jean Butler: Early life

-Jean Butler was born in Mineola, New York.
-Her mother, Josephine, is from County Mayo in Ireland.
-She has a sister, Cara.
+Butler was born in Mineola, New York.
+Her brother and sister were also born on Long Island.
 She started ballet and tap classes at the age of four.
 She eventually quit both.
 She began Irish dance lessons at the age of six, which she quit promptly.
 "I hated it," she says.
 "They made me stand with my arms at my sides for two hours.
 So, I left.
 I was too young."
-She tried Irish dance again at age nine, this time with a different dance teacher, Donald Golden, whom she considers to be one of the most influential people in her life.
+She tried Irish dance again at age nine, this time with a different dance teacher, Donny Golden, whom she considers to be one of the most influential people in her life.
 About a year into Irish dance, she became very serious with it and quit the soccer and baseball teams.
 From a young age, she competed in regional, national and international championships.
-Jean and her sister Cara won numerous national titles and regional titles, and placed well in international competitions.
+Butler won numerous national titles and regional titles, and placed well in international competitions.
 Butler attended Hofstra University and earned an Honours Degree in Theatre and Drama from the University of Birmingham.